samesense/vcfanno_lua/README.md

-Vcfanno lua scripts for annotaions.
+Vcfanno lua scripts for annotations.